Joseph M. Street

 General Joseph Montfort Street (October 18, 1782 – May 5, 1840) was a 19th-century American pioneer, trader and US Army officer.
-During the 1820s and 1830s, he was also a U.S. Indian Agent to the Winnebago and later to the Sauk and Fox tribes after the Black Hawk War.
+During the 1820s and 1830s, he was also a U.S. Indian Agent to the Ho-Chunk and later to the Sauk and Meskwaki tribes after the Black Hawk War.
 His eldest son was Joseph H. D. Street, the first appointed registrar of the Council Bluffs Land Office in western Iowa.

 Biography

 Born to Anthony and Molly Street in Virginia, he studied law under Henry Clay and traveled to Frankfort, Kentucky, where he became the editor of The Western World in July 1806.
 The newspaper's "Spanish Conspiracy" series was partially responsible for exposing the Aaron Burr conspiracy.
 However, he and other members of the paper received lawsuits, threats and challenges to duels until eventually Burr's friends and supporters forced Street to leave for Illinois.

 He eventually settled in Shawneetown during the early 19th century, where his father-in-law, Governor Thomas Posey, died of typhus fever at his home on March 9, 1818.
 Following the death of Nicholas Boilvin in 1827, Street became the U.S. Indian Agent to the Winnebago.
-He and his family were one of the earliest to settle in Prairie du Chien and the first Presbyterian families to live in the area.
-While residing at Prairie du Chien, he was present at the signing of the peace treaty ending the Winnebago War.
+He and his family were among the first whites to settle in Prairie du Chien who lacked French, Roman Catholic, or French-Canadian heritage and were among the few Presbyterian families to live in the area.
+While residing at Prairie du Chien, he was present in 1827 at the signing of the peace treaty ending the "Winnebago War".
 During his administration, his attempts to help the Winnebago ultimately failed largely due to the interests of the American Fur Company.

 In 1829, Major Stephen W. Kearney of Fort Crawford arrested French-Canadian logger Jean Brunett who Street had reported was illegally leading a logging party on an island on the Mississippi River and lay within the Winnebago territory.
-He and Kearney kept Brunett in custody for a considerable length of time before releasing him; however, the two were sued for illegal arrest and ordered to pay fines and court expenses in excess of $1,374 dollars.
+He and Kearney kept Brunett in custody for a considerable length of time before releasing him; however, the two were sued for illegal arrest and ordered to pay fines and court expenses in excess of $1,374.
 The presiding judge of the territorial court had ruled that only the President of the United States had the authority to expel a foreigner, even in the process of committing an illegal act, and that the officers' arrest was unlawful unless they had received a presidential order.
 However, both men were later reimbursed by the United States Congress.

 In 1831, Street wrote to U.S. Secretary of War Lewis Cass that when the Sauk, Fox and other tribes had agreed to cede their lands in western Iowa the previous year, a local trader had reported that "The Sacs and Foxes wish to sell to the United States the whole of their country that borders on the Mississippi, but they won't sell unless the commissioners will pay to Messrs.
 Farnham and Davenport what the Indians owe them."